Gooseberry Falls State Park

 Gooseberry Falls State Park is a state park of Minnesota, United States, on the North Shore of Lake Superior.
 The park is located in Silver Creek Township, about 13 miles (21 km) northeast of Two Harbors, Minnesota in Lake County on scenic Minnesota Highway 61.
-The park surrounds the mouth of the Gooseberry River and includes Upper, Middle and Lower Gooseberry Falls.
+The park surrounds the mouth of the Gooseberry River and includes Upper, Middle, and Lower Falls.

 History and facilities

 The Minnesota Legislature authorized preservation of the area around Gooseberry Falls in 1933, and the area was officially designated Gooseberry Falls State Park in 1937.
 The rustic style resources in Gooseberry Falls State Park were constructed by the Civilian Conservation Corps between 1934 and 1941.
 The structures are notable for their stone construction, using red, blue, brown, and black basalt.
 The designs were supervised by the Minnesota Central Design Office of the National Park Service and construction was supervised by two Italian stonemasons.
 In 1996, the Joseph N. Alexander visitor center was built, providing space for interpretive displays, a cinema screening room, and a gift shop.
 The visitor center hosts public events including nature, wildlife, astronomy, and music programs.
-The architect was Duluth-based David Salmela for which he won the 1997 AIA Minnesota award.

 This park provides 70 non-electric camping sites that are available year-round.
 There are 18 miles (29 km) of hiking trails, including 8 mi of mountain bike trails.
 The trails connect to the Superior Hiking Trail.
 There are popular picnic and swimming spots on the trails.